23 Films That Changed My Life

 Inhabit: A Permaculture Perspective

-“Inhabit is a feature length documentary introducing permaculture: a design method that offers an ecological lens for solving issues related to agriculture, economics, governance, and on.
+Inhabit is a feature-length documentary introducing permaculture: a design method that offers an ecological lens for solving issues related to agriculture, economics, governance, and so on.
 The film presents a vast array of projects, concepts, and people, and it translates the diversity of permaculture into something that can be understood by an equally diverse audience.
 For those familiar, it will be a call to action and a glimpse into what’s possible – what kind of projects and solutions are already underway.
 For those unfamiliar, it will be an introduction to a new way of being and a new way of relating to the Earth.
 For everyone, it will be a reminder that humans are capable of being planetary healing forces.”

 Watch the trailer here

 “Few things on Earth are as miraculous and vital as seeds.
-Worshipped and treasured since the dawn of humankind.
-SEED: The Untold Story follows passionate seed keepers protecting our 12,000 year-old food legacy.
+Worshiped and treasured since the dawn of humankind, SEED: The Untold Story follows passionate seed keepers protecting our 12,000 year-old food legacy.
 In the last century, 94% of our seed varieties have disappeared.
 As biotech chemical companies control the majority of our seeds, farmers, scientists, lawyers, and indigenous seed keepers fight a David and Goliath battle to defend the future of our food.
 In a harrowing and heartening story, these reluctant heroes rekindle a lost connection to our most treasured resource and revive a culture connected to seeds.
 SEED features Vandana Shiva, Dr. Jane Goodall, Andrew Kimbrell, Winona Laduke and Raj Patel.”

-“THE BIGGEST LITTLE FARM chronicles the eight-year quest of John and Molly Chester as they trade city living for 200 acres of barren farmland and a dream to harvest in harmony with nature.
+The Biggest Little Farm chronicles the eight-year quest of John and Molly Chester as they trade city living for 200 acres of barren farmland and a dream to harvest in harmony with nature.

-Through dogged perseverance and embracing the opportunity provided by nature’s conflicts, the Chester’s unlock and uncover a biodiverse design for living that exists far beyond their farm, its seasons, and our wildest imagination.”
+Through dogged perseverance and embracing the opportunity provided by nature’s conflicts, the Chesters unlock and uncover a bio-diverse design for living that exists far beyond their farm, its seasons, and our wildest imagination.”

 David Attenborough: A Life on Our Planet